highcharts/node-export-server/README.md

 The Export Server utilizes a pool of workers, where each worker is a Puppeteer process (browser instance's page) responsible for the actual chart rasterization.
 The pool size can be set with the `--minWorkers` and `--maxWorkers` options, and should be tweaked to fit the hardware on which you are running the server.

 It is recommended that you start with the default `4`, and work your way up (or down if `8` is too many for your setup, and things are unstable) gradually.
-The `tests/other/stress-test.js` script can be used to test the server and expects the server to be running on port `7801`.
+The `tests/other/load_test.js` script can be used to drive concurrent load at the server and report throughput, latency percentiles and the peak number of exports waiting for a worker.
+It expects the server to be running on port `7801`.

+Beyond the pool size, `--queueLimit` caps how many exports may wait for a worker, and requests arriving beyond it are refused rather than queued.
+Throughput does not improve past the pool size, so a deeper queue only adds latency and memory use; the default of four times `maxWorkers` is a reasonable starting point, and lowering it sheds load sooner.
+Refusals are delayed by `--queueRejectDelay` on purpose, since answering instantly lets clients that retry immediately consume the server refusing them.

 Each of the workers has a maximum number of requests it can handle before it restarts itself to keep everything responsive.
 This number is `40` by default, and can be tweaked with `--workLimit`.
 As with `--minWorkers` and `--maxWorkers`, this number should also be tweaked to fit your use case.
 Also, the `--acquireTimeout` option is worth to mention as well, in case there would be problems with acquiring resources.
 It is set in miliseconds with `5000` as a default value.
 Lastly, the `--createTimeout` and `--destroyTimeout` options are similar to the `--acquireTimeout` but for resource's create and destroy actions.